-This super moist Gingerbread cake is a holiday classic made in under 1 hour!
-Topped with a cream cheese frosting and filled with spices like cinnamon, ginger, nutmeg, and cloves, this recipe results in the delicious signature flavor and soft texture we all love.
-Using less molasses than some other recipes, this old fashioned cake is exactly what the lighter side of Christmas tastes like!
+This super moist Gingerbread cake is a holiday classic!
+Topped with a cream cheese frosting and filled with spices like cinnamon, ginger, nutmeg, and cloves, this cake has the delicious signature flavors we all love.

 Gingerbread is infamous during the Holiday’s with its simple spices and molasses creating the most amazing flavors.
 Gluten Free Gingerbread Cookies and Gingerbread Muffins are other favorites of ours.

 This gingerbread spice cake will easily become your family’s new favorite not only for taste but because it’s so easy, it’ll soon become a tradition!
 Any dessert this delicious and this easy needs to be in full rotation during what some might call the chaos of the holidays.

 A moist gingerbread cake made in under an hour using simple ingredients can be dressed up or dressed down depending on your preferences.
 Skip the cream cheese frosting if that’s not your thing.
 Serve a warm slice plain or dusted with powdered sugar for a vintage look for breakfast.
 Grab a slice for an afternoon snack or add some caramel sauce or a dollop of whipped cream for dessert.

 This cake isn’t overly sweet and doesn’t have a deep molasses flavor, which is why I LOVE the addition of cream cheese frosting.
 To me, this simple recipe is perfect just the way it is.

 Start your prep by preheating the oven and spraying your baking dish with cooking spray.

 In a large bowl, combine the flour, brown sugar, cinnamon, ginger, nutmeg, cloves, baking soda, and salt.
 Blend well and set aside for a moment.